 The jobs of today look very different from the jobs our parents had.
 Whether you work in a cubicle or on a construction site, technology has changed — and is continuing to change — the ways we connect, communicate, and create in our careers.
 In the past, a college degree was enough to set you up for professional success.
 Today, employers want job candidates who also have the right skills to succeed.

-That‘s why we’ve partnered with top employers, business leaders, and recruiters to identify 10 SKILLS that are critical to performing your best — not just in one field, but across all industries.
+That is why we have partnered with top employers, business leaders, and recruiters to identify 10 SKILLS that are critical to performing your best — not just in one field, but across all industries.
 These are skills that will prepare you for the needs of any future employer and set you up for success in a world that is constantly evolving.

 As you work through this and other courses, consider how you can use these 10 Skills to achieve your personal, academic, and professional goals.

-When we think of economics, it’s easy to imagine investors trading stocks on Wall Street or international companies battling over supply and demand.
+When we think of economics, it is easy to imagine investors trading stocks on Wall Street or international companies battling over supply and demand.
 But, in the modern world, economics affects every aspect of our daily lives.
 Simply put, economics is the study of how humankind uses its limited resources (such as time, money, goods, and services).
-And understanding these resources is not only the key to business success, it’s critical to your personal financial success as well.
+And understanding these resources is not only the key to business success, it is critical to your personal financial success as well.

 Every day you make decisions that affect your personal financial future.
 You decide how to spend your time and money, which career to pursue, and how to grow the skills and experience you need to be professionally successful.
 In other words, you’re deciding how to allocate your personal resources to best support yourself and your family.
 When we think of our personal resources, it’s easy to forget that your most valuable resource is actually yourself.